Maria van Cortlandt van Rensselaer: Personal life

 In the fall of 1662, van Rensselaer contracted smallpox during an epidemic that Jeremias wrote to his mother "raged here so severely that it is indescribable."
-Maria recovered, but had evidence of the having had the smallpox for some time.
+Maria recovered but had evidence of having had smallpox for some time.
 She was then pregnant with their first child, Kiliaen, who was born on August 24, 1663.
 After having given birth, she had pain in her right leg that emanated from her hip.
 It made it difficult for her to stand on her legs and walk, particularly during stormy and cold weather.
 She became lame due to a combination of osteomyelitis of the femur and septic arthritis.
-For the rest of the her life she used crutches to get around, sometimes within limited confines of the house.
+For the rest of her life she used crutches to get around, sometimes within limited confines of the house.
 Van Rensselaer's twelve-year-old sister, Catherine (also Catrina), came to live with the van Rensselaers by January 1665.

 By April 7, 1666, chunks of ice had log-jammed on the Hudson River and caused an extensive flood, which cleared away 40 buildings and barns.
-Included in that total was the van Rensselaer's house, brewery, and a barn.
-They were only able to carry away a trunk of their best clothes and linens and then retrieve a few of their household items that had washed away.
-Until they could rebuild their house, the family lived in a room of a friend's house.
+Included in that total were the van Rensselaer's house, brewery, and a barn.
+They could only carry away a trunk of their best clothes and linens and then retrieve a few of their household items that had washed away.
+Until they could rebuild their house, the family lived in a room at a friend's house.
 During that time, around the first of November, van Rensselaer gave birth to the couple's third child, Hendrick.
 Jeremias had a new house on their farm called Watervliet built within a mile north of Albany.
-It was completed in the winter and new brewery was completed in the summer of 1667.
-In January 1669/1670, she had a still born baby.
+It was completed in the winter and the new brewery was completed in the summer of 1667.
+In January 1669/1670, she had a stillborn baby.
 In December 1670, she had their fifth child, the fourth surviving baby, Johannes.

 She lived in Albany and was a member of the Albany Dutch church.
 Van Rensselaer died at age 43 on January 29, 1689, at Rensselaerswyck.